spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 See the project's [documentation](https://github.com/matrix-org/mjolnir) to learn what it does and why it might be useful to you.

-Note: the playbook does not currently support the Mjolnir Synapse module.
-The playbook does support another antispam module, see [Setting up Synapse Simple Antispam](configuring-playbook-synapse-simple-antispam.md).

 ## 1. Register the bot account